Skip to content

 MultipleComparisonsResults

-The experiments results with adjusted p-values and alphas.
+The experiment results with adjusted p-values and alphas.

 Parameter defaults

-Default for parameter alpha can be changed using the config_context and set_context functions.
+Default for parameter alpha can be changed using the config_context and set_config functions.
 See the Global configuration reference for details.

 References